Rubicon-Bot/Rubicon/ISSUE_TEMPLATE.md

 #### Description

-Replace this sentence with a short description of what did happend or what this new Feature is about!
+Replace this sentence with a short description of what did happened or what this new Feature is about!

 ### Steps to reproduce